tomfanhm/cheat-sheet/src/content/documentation/security.md

 - An entity that attempts to exploit vulnerabilities to harm a system.

+#### Risk

+- Risk is unavoidable and cannot be eliminated
+- Minimizing Risk: Involves understanding risk and taking steps to reduce it
+- Definition: Risk is a function of the likelihood of a given threat source exercising a particular potential vulnerability and the resulting impact of that adverse event on the organization.

 #### Attack

 - An attempt to exploit vulnerabilities and cause damage to assets.